sagemathinc/cocalc_tutorial/getting_started/getting_started.md

 ---
 layout: page
-title: Getting started with SageMathCloud
+title: null

 next:
     url: /functionality/functionality.html
     title: A Tour of SMC
 ---
+# Getting started with SageMathCloud

 ## Lecturers - Sign up for an account

 Basic usage of SageMathCloud is free but before you can start using it, you need to create an account.
 This can be done at https://cloud.sagemath.com/